Ask a doctor about a prescription for LINCOCIN 500 mg HARD CAPSULES

 Lincocin is an antibiotic that belongs to the group of lincosamides.

-It is used in adults to treat infections caused by bacteria in different parts of the body.
+It is used in adults for the treatment of infections caused by bacteria in different parts of the body.

-In adolescents aged 12 years and older, it is used to treat acute sinusitis (infection of the paranasal sinuses).
+In adolescents 12 years and older, it is used for the treatment of acute sinusitis (infection in the paranasal sinuses).

 Do not take Lincocin: